jdlph/Path4GMNS/docs/source/usecases.md

 The mode passed to find_shortest_path() must be defined in settings.yaml, which could be either the type or the name.
 Take the above sample code for example, the type 'w' and its name 'walk' are equivalent to each other.
 See **Perform Multimodal Accessibility Evaluation** for more information.

 ## Find Path-Based UE
 The Python column-generation module only implements path-based UE.
 If you need other assignment modes, e.g., link-based UE or DTA, please use perform_network_assignment_DTALite().
+Note that **column_gen_num** below specifies the maximum number of paths / columns for each OD pair.

 ```python
 import path4gmns as pg